Value-added tax (VAT)

 No stamp duty is charged on the increase of share capital where it is in fulfilment of a condition precedent for acquiring loan funds for a development project or where it is made on becoming public through the stock exchange.

 Stamp duty of UGX 15,000 is also charged on a number of various other instruments.

-No stamp duty applies on debentures, equitable mortgages, further charges on mortgaged property and loan instruments.
+No stamp duty applies on debentures, equitable mortgages, or further charges on mortgaged property and loan instruments.